Cosroe/Cosroe/README.md

 - **Programming Languages**: Python, R
 - **Areas of Expertise**: Data Analysis, Econometrics, Operations Research.

-You can connect with me by visiting my [personal page](https://cosroe.github.io/).

 Expect regular updates to this page as I add the stuff I am working on/have finished working on!

 Thank you for visiting my GitHub profile!